karanpraja902/nodejs-microservice-architecture/README.md

 ## ✨ Overview

 This project demonstrates a modern microservices architecture for an Order & Inventory System, suitable for real-world companies.
-Each service is designed with single responsibility, clear separation, and scalable technologies.
+Each service is designed with a single responsibility, clear separation, and scalable technologies.

-- **Tech Focus:** TypeScript-first, RESTful APIs, event-driven messaging, containerized infrastructure
+- **Tech Focus:** TypeScript-first, RESTful APIs, event-driven messaging, containerised infrastructure
 - **Monorepo:** All services managed together for easy orchestration and development
 - **Best Practices:** Security, scalability, and maintainability in mind